fmalina/texting/README.rst

 There are 2 ways of receiving the incoming texts:

  - Via API inbound call, where the SMS gateway makes a callback to Texting Centre with the received text
- - from the GSM modem via ``manage.py read_in`` command, which reads texts from SIM card into the database and cleans up the SIM
+ - From the GSM modem via ``manage.py read_in`` command, which reads texts from SIM card into the database and cleans up the SIM

 Texting centre allows staff to sort replies and **incoming texts** using **reply types**, categories based on which Texting Centre may react.
 Basic categories should be "Thanks", "End", "Bot", "Misc".